uncodedlb/waprolb/_posts/2016-04-14-Meetup-Apr.md

   presentation_type: "PRESENTATION"
   presentation_title: "WTFlux"
   presentation_desc: "A quick dive into react to understand what flux is, when/why you should use it, and how to implement it on a  very basic level."
-speaker3:
-  name: "Mike Stewart"
-  twt_name: "mdrmike_"
-  ig_name: "mdrmike"
-  company: "Media Done Right"
-  bio_desc: "A long time open source evangelist, community organizer, and resident of Long Beach.
-Stewart started his career in enterprise I.T. implementing projects such as: Customer Relationship Management, Engineering Document Management, and ERP Systems.
-His knowledge of Microsoft technologies, ERP, and manufacturing led him to employers focused on Warehouse Management Systems, Time & Attendance, and Management Execution Systems.
-The latter projects utilized early Microsoft web technologies which eventually led him to consulting building websites and web based applications.
-Ultimately, licensing independence for his clients plus the discovery of the principles behind free software, led him to Drupal as a veritable swiss-army-knife for the web, and free software in general."
-  bio_img_path: "/images/people/mike-stewart.jpg"
-  presentation_type: "PRESENTATION"
-  presentation_title: "Don't wait, Automate!"
-  presentation_desc: "A show & tell of tools to help automate your frontend and backend development environment, using best-practices, and utilizing help from giants.
-Tech: `Yeoman, Grunt, Gulp, Bower, NPM, and maybe Virtualbox/Docker` and why you should use them regardless of your tech stack."

 ---